havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.2.
+The current version is 1.3.

+- 1.3
+    - PDF and SVG export added
+    - Area-proportional sectors option introduced
 - 1.2
     - Fixed issue #1 (on update of min/max for angle offset)
     - Fixed issue #2 (divide by zero when no features in layer)